UnconvRS/GeothermalSD/README.md

 The simulations performed using these codes are based on the "Geothermal" and "upr" modules in the MATLAB Reservoir Simulation Toolbox (MRST), which is freely available at [mrst.no](https://www.sintef.no/projectweb/mrst/)

-Please submit an issue if you have any issues running this code.
+Please submit an issue if you have any problems running this code.